logickernel/agileflow/README.md

 - **Minor Versions (0.Y.0)**: Represents new features, improvements, or non-breaking changes.
 - **Patch Versions (0.0.Z)**: Denotes bug fixes or minor tweaks.

-### Automated Patch Management
+### Automated Tagging

-Patches are incremented automatically upon validated merges to the release branches.
+The installed CD/CI Patches are incremented automatically upon validated merges to the release branches.
 This keeps versioning consistent and transparent, making it easier to track small changes or bug fixes.

+AgileFlow uses CI/CD scripts to automate version tagging:
+- It ensures the patch version (`Z`) is incremented automatically with each validated change.
+- Merges into `release/X.Y` result in version tags (`vX.Y.Z`) being created automatically, ensuring that every change is traceable and versioned appropriately.

 ---